jeremyseow/AWS/Learning Path/AWS/Monitoring & Debugging/AWS X-Ray/AWS X-Ray.md

 	- You can view annotations and metadata in the segment or subsegment details in the X-Ray console
 - [[X-Ray SDK]]
 - X-Ray API
+	- Uploads **segment documents**, NOT trace segment
+	- Trace segment: JSON representation of a request that your application serves
 - [[X-Ray daemon]]